Alex313031/gn-xp/README.md

 # GN

+__NOTE:__ This is a fork with compiler optimizations like -O3 -ffast-math and SSE4, and support for Windows XP/Vista was re-added.

-GN is a meta-build system that generates build files for [Ninja](https://ninja-build.org).
+GN ("Generate Ninja") is a meta-build system that generates build files for [Ninja](https://ninja-build.org).

 Related resources: